fbpx

 Featured • June 21, 2024 • RLBC

-From truthful nonfiction, beautiful childrens’ stories and thoughtful poetry, we think there’s no better way to honour Indigenous Peoples Day than by uplifting stories from Indigenous voices and imaginations in all of their diversity.
+From truthful nonfiction, beautiful childrens’ stories and thoughtful poetry, we think there’s no better way to honour Indigenous Peoples Day than uplifting stories from Indigenous voices and imaginations in all of their diversity.
 So celebrate Indigenous joy, learn Indigenous history and support Indigenous authors and artists by picking up one of these valuable books!

 Poetry and Prose